SU-HSDO/suhumsci/lando/README.md

     127.0.0.1           symsys.suhumsci.loc
     ```
 4. Build your containers: `lando rebuild`
+    * Note: After running `lando rebuild` you should see a list a APPSERVER URLS.
+A `green` URL signifies the `.loc` domain has been added to your `/ect/hosts` file.
+If you see a `red` URL, go back to step 3 and add the `.loc` domain to your `/ect/hosts` file.
 5. Install your PHP dependencies: `lando composer install`
 6. Run `lando blt blt:init:settings` and confirm that it added a `local.settings.php` file to each of your `[my-multisite]/settings` folders (ex. `/docroot/sites/default/settings/local.settings.php`).
 7. Make sure the db settings in each of these `local.settings.php` files matches the settings in the `.lando.yml`.
 Note: the `database` service corresponds to the `default` multisite.
 The rest of the services have names that match their multisite.
 For example, for the default site, make sure that these values, and key-value pairs match: